apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Specifies how many settings in an HTTP/2 SETTINGS frame |TS| accepts.
    Clients exceeded this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.
+   Any negative value configures no limit to the number of settings received.

 .. ts:cv:: CONFIG proxy.config.http2.max_settings_per_minute INT 14
    :reloadable: